itsmeadarsh2008/heroui-provider/CONTRIBUTING.md

 - Use [PEP 8](https://www.python.org/dev/peps/pep-0008/) for Python code
 - Add docstrings to all classes and methods
 - Include type hints for all function parameters and return values
-- Format your code with black before submitting
+- Format your code with ruff before submitting

 ## Commit Guidelines